 Pre - Organized Industrial Toward Recent

 Historical society Revolution Consolidation Development

-Period Management as Administrative
+Period Management as a Administrative

-a science
+science

-Villages church Authority Forecasting
+Villages church Authority Forecasting, controlling

-Military Responsibility Controlling
+Military Responsibility Problem solving,

-Delegation Problem
+Delegation PERT, CPM

-Centralization solving
+Centralization

-Division of PERT
+Division of Work

-Work СРМ

-1. Pre - Historical Period:-
+1. Pre - Historical Period:

 Management is as old as man.
 Awareness of needs & satisfaction of needs is the part & parcel of management.
-In the ancient time in the villages, head of the village plans for the villages.
+In the ancient time in the villages, head of the village planned for the villages.
 There was a good labor planning.
 Villages were isolated.
 The basic needs in the villages were satisfied by the persons in the villages.
 Responsibilities were distributed among the people to satisfy the basic needs.